Transitional Year Residency Curriculum

 - For diagnostic radiology-bound physicians are anatomic pathology sports medicine/ orthopaedics and numerous radiology subspecialty experiences, including neuroradiology, body imaging, musculoskeletal imaging, interventional radiology and more.

-- For ophthalmology-bound physicians is a unique orbital dissection elective with education in skull base anatomy and orbital imaging, microvascular surgery animal lab, and clinical ophthalmology experiences.
+- For ophthalmology-bound physicians is a unique orbital dissection elective with education in skull base anatomy and orbital imaging, microvascular surgery animal lab, and both ophthalmology and oculoplastics experiences.

 - For physical medicine and rehabilitation-bound physicians are neurology, neurosurgery, sports medicine/ orthopaedics, and physical medicine and rehabilitation experiences.